Ruzizi Plain

 View of grassland in Butaho in the Ruzizi Plain of the Democratic Republic of the Congo.

 The Ruzizi Plain (French: Plaine de la Ruzizi, Swahili: Bonde la Ruzizi) is a valley situated between the Mitumba mountain chain and the Ruzizi River.
-It serves as a natural border, separating the Democratic Republic of the Congo (DRC) from Burundi and Rwanda on the other side.
+It serves as a natural border, separating the Democratic Republic of the Congo from Burundi and Rwanda on the other side.
 The Ruzizi Plain is an integral part of the larger Western Rift Valley, which stretches across several African countries.
 It is traversed by the Ruzizi River, which flows from Lake Kivu through the plain and into Lake Tanganyika.
 It covers an area of 175,000 hectares divided between Burundi, Rwanda and the DRC.
 In Burundi, the plain extends to the northern sector of Imbo.
 It is bounded by parallels 2°36′ and 3°26′ south latitude and by meridians 29°00′ and 29°26 east longitude—an area of 1025 km2.
 The Congolese side is bounded to the north by the plain of Bugarama (Rwanda), to the east by the plain of Imbo (Burundi), to the West by the chain of Mitumba and to the South by Lake Tanganyika.
 The region covers thus about 80,000 hectares with 80 kilometers in length.

 The Ruzizi Plain, known for its biodiversity, which hosts a wide range of plant and animal species, is home to important protected areas such as the Kahuzi-Biega National Park and the Rugege Forest Reserve, and is inhabited by a diverse composition of ethnic groups, including the Bavira, Bafuliiru, Bashi, Balega, Babembe, Banyindu, Bahavu, (from South Kivu) and Hutu, Tutsi and Batwa from neighboring Burundi and Rwanda.
 The region is also a major agricultural center, with crops such as coffee, maize, and beans being grown in the area.
 However, the Ruzizi Plain has also been plagued by conflicts and is often considered the periphery of a vast area of insecurity whose major criminogenic centers are located in the middle and high plateaux of the Uvira Territory and in the Fizi Territory, with the mountain slopes of the Hauts and Moyens Plateaux occupied by regional and foreign armed groups.